Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 #### Q4.
 The REST API is a simple way to get data in and out of WordPress over HTTP.
 Applications using the REST API should be written in which programming language?

 - [ ] PHP
-- [x] any programming language that can make HTTP requests and interpret JSON
+- [x] Any programming language that can make HTTP requests and interpret JSON
 - [ ] Java
 - [ ] Node.js